aws-samples/coast-grafana-cost-intelligence-dashboards/grafana_dashboards/focus/focus_cost_and_usage_overview_dashboard/README.md

 **THIS IS A BETA PROJECT.
 Please be sure to monitor and observe costs closely for the serivces that this project utilizes.**.

-The FOCUS Cost and Usage Overview dashboard aims to provide an example of observing utilizing the [AWS implementation of the FinOps.org FOCUS specification](https://docs.aws.amazon.com/cur/latest/userguide/table-dictionary-focus-1-0-aws.html).
+The FOCUS Cost and Usage Overview dashboard aims to provide an example of observing cost and usage utilizing the [AWS implementation of the FinOps.org FOCUS specification](https://docs.aws.amazon.com/cur/latest/userguide/table-dictionary-focus-1-0-aws.html).
 The dashboard provides two sections.
 A high level overview of spend trends across all accounts and an account/region specific section to observe cost per account in a specific region.

+More information on the FOCUS specification is available at the [focus.finops.org](https://focus.finops.org/).

 <img src="../../../images/focus-dashboard1.png"><br>